 7. Day Seven – Acclimatization day.

-Since we are in pretty high terrain, we need to get use to the atmospheric level we are in.
+Since we are in pretty high terrain, we need to get used to the atmospheric level we are at.
 So we rest for the day.

 8. Day Eight – To Debotay (3650m) – (Approx 8 hour’s trek)

-Today we trek towards Debotay first by having to cross Shipton La Pass, that takes a couple of hours to reach.
-After which we head to Kalo Pokhari (small lake) and then Keke La Pass (4152m) from where we get first hand views of Chamlang (7319m), Peak 6 (6524m) and Peak 7 (6758m).
-There after we descend to the wonderful valley of Debotay.
+Today we trek towards Debotay first by having to cross Shipton La Pass, which takes a couple of hours to reach.
+After that, we head to Kalo Pokhari (small lake) and then Keke La Pass (4152m) from where we get first-hand views of Chamlang (7319m), Peak 6 (6524m) and Peak 7 (6758m).
+Thereafter, we descend to the wonderful valley of Debotay.

 9. Day Nine – To Yangle Kharka (3600m) – (Approx 6 hour’s trek)